Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media: Introduction

 For large timestep sizes, or poor initial guesses, the standard Newton method may fail to converge.
-Obtaining a suitable initial guess for the Newton method is referred to as globalization (Knoll and Keyes 2004).
-Damping, or safeguarding the Newton updates is a globalization technique that aims to enlarge the convergence radius of the nonlinear solver (Li and Tchelepi 2015).
+Obtaining a suitable initial guess for the Newton method is referred to as globalization.
+Damping, or safeguarding the Newton updates is a globalization technique for enlarging the convergence radius of the nonlinear solver (Deuflhard 2004; Knoll and Keyes 2004; Brune et al. 2015).
 A number of heuristic strategies have been devised to choose the damping factors.
-In numerical modeling of flow and transport in porous media, a common idea across these methods is to apply a cell-by-cell (i.e., local) damping of saturation(s) to ensure that the maximum absolute change in saturation remains below a certain value (e.g., 0.2).
-Appleyard chopping is a widely used heuristic that prevents large saturation changes when a fluid phase that was immobile at the previous iteration becomes mobile, and vice versa (Younis et al. 2010).
+In numerical modeling of flow and transport in porous media, a common idea across these methods is to apply a cellwise (i.e., local) damping of the saturation(s) to ensure that the maximum absolute change in saturation remains below a certain value (e.g., 0.2).
+Appleyard chopping is a widely used heuristic that prevents large saturation changes when a fluid phase that was immobile at the previous iteration becomes mobile, and vice versa (ECLIPSE 2008; Younis et al. 2010).